The following patent was granted by

 Visitor-Visa card 400 authorities (see above section

-e.g. a credit card within the country.
-This process would
+whenever he'd use, e.g. a credit card within the country.

-need the possible process modification by the credit card
+This process would need the possible process modification by

-companies.
-For example, if a credit card is used, and the
+the credit card companies.
+For example, if a credit card is

-credit card number belongs to an overseas visitor (i.e. it
+used, and the credit card number belongs to an overseas

-was issued by an overseas bank), then the visitor's
+visitor (i.e. it was issued by an overseas bank), then the

-Visitor-Visa card 400 would have to be scanned as well,
+visitor's Visitor-Visa card 400 would have to be scanned as

 identification.

-needs to check-in one last time with a Visitor-Visa Kiosk 1.
+he needs to check-in one last time with a Visitor-Visa Kiosk

 implemented by the country's customs and immigration